 One of the most common causes of sciatic leg pain is the bulging or herniation of the soft, pulpy discs which separate each spinal bone.
 This can irritate or put pressure on the sciatic nerve roots as they leave the spinal cord.
 The result can be an intense pain shooting down either or both legs.

-In the past, treatment has involved pain medications, muscle relaxers, physical therapy and even surgery.
+In the past, treatment has involved pain medications, muscle relaxers, physical therapy, and even surgery.
 Our approach is to use carefully directed and controlled pressure to remove the interference from spinal structures.
-These chiropractic adjustments can be quite effective in reducing nerve irritation and its association pain.
+These chiropractic adjustments can be quite effective in reducing nerve irritation and its associated pain.

 Sciatica, like other health problems that can be traced to the spine, often responds dramatically to the restoration of normal spinal function through chiropractic care.

 According to the American Dental Association, nearly 30 percent of Americans have TMJ problems, called TMJ Dysfunction or TMJ Syndrome.
 Among the symptoms are severe headache; loss of hearing; tinnitus (ringing in the ears); shoulder, cheek, jaw, or tooth pain; and nausea and dizziness.
 TMJ affects more women than men.

 The Chiropractic Approach to TMJ